dxos/cli/packages/cli-app/README.md

 - GET: `/app/wrn%3A%2F%2Fdxos%2Fapplication%2Fexample/`

-Because URI-encoded URL are difficult to enter manually, there is an optimization for simple WRN's of the form `wrn://<org>/<appname>`.
-For a simple, two-part name like `wrn://dxos/example`, an unencoded URL can be used:
+Because URI-encoded URL's are difficult to enter manually, there is an optimization for short WRN's of the form `wrn://<org>/<appname>` that does not require any URI-encoding of the name.
+For example, with the short WRN `wrn://dxos/example`, this plain URL can be used:

 - GET: `/app/dxos/example/`